Koenkk/zigbee2mqtt.io/docs/information/mqtt_topics_and_message_structure.md

 Note that in Zigbee the coordinator can only **request** a device to remove itself from the network.
 Which means that in case a device refuses to respond to this request it is not removed from the network.
 This can happen for e.g. battery powered devices which are sleeping and thus not receiving this request.
-In case removal fails the reponse will be e.g. `{"data":{"id": "my_bulb","block":false,"force":false},"status":"error","error":"Failed to remove dimmer (Error: AREQ - ZDO - mgmtLeaveRsp after 10000ms)"}`.
+In case removal fails the response will be e.g. `{"data":{"id": "my_bulb","block":false,"force":false},"status":"error","error":"Failed to remove dimmer (Error: AREQ - ZDO - mgmtLeaveRsp after 10000ms)"}`.

 An alternative way to remove the device is by factory resetting it, this probably won't work for all devices as it depends on the device itself.
 In case the device did remove itself from the network, you will get a `device_leave` event on `zigbee2mqtt/bridge/event`.